mangushev/banking_solution/README.md

 Forecasting
 -----------

 Model uses transformer-decoder architecture.
 Last output item is a prediction of the next interval value (next week or next day).
+I used transformer code from BERT.
+I wrote my own transformer encode-decode - adversarial sparse transformer.
+It would be better to use my ast project to forecast expenditures!

 Training steps: